theDanielWhite/About-Mr-Clifford/README.md

 Hello World!
 I am Mr. Clifford.
 I am a Computer Science teacher at Brockton High School.
 I am also the Web Content Mangager for Brockton Public Schools.

-Outside of work,  I love to learn expand my knowledge of programming. i took the Udacity Blockchain Developer Nanodegree course and earned my certificate.
+Outside of work,  I love to learn expand my knowledge of programming.
+I took the Udacity Blockchain Developer Nanodegree course and earned my certificate.
 I also love to workout.
 I try to make it to the gym 5 times a week.
 The gym is a healthy way for me to relieve stress.
 My favorite sport is soccer and my favorite team is Manchester United.
 But of course, I love my New England Teams (Patriots, Red Sox, and Bruins).

 ...and I love Pixar!